dr-irani/dr-irani.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Master's student in Computer Science at Johns Hopkins University.
-My interests are broad, but I am specifically drawn to applications of machine learning and data science that have positive social and humanitarian impact.
+Incoming SDE at Amazon with a Masters degree in Computer Science from Johns Hopkins University.
+Experienced with developing machine learning software in natural language and computer vision domains.
+Interested in causal inference and fairness in machine learning.

-At Johns Hopkins, my coursework and research has been focused in applications of natural language processing and understanding.
-I am currently working as an SDE intern at Amazon.
-On the side, I am involved with two COVID-related projects, [jhu-covid-optimization](https://covid-resource-allocation.herokuapp.com/) and [JHU-COVID-QA](https://jhu-covid-qa.github.io/).

 <h1> Other Interests </h1>
 In my free time, I enjoy reading, cooking, petting cats, playing board games, and exploring the outdoors.